ili-meco/AzureAI-Search-OpenAI-Lab/Modules/Module6-AzureAIFoundryIntegration.md

 ## Introduction

-Azure AI Foundry (formerly Azure Machine Learning Studio) provides a comprehensive platform for building, deploying, and managing AI solutions at scale.
+Azure AI Foundry provides a comprehensive platform for building, deploying, and managing AI solutions at scale.
 When integrated with Azure AI Search, it enables powerful workflows for creating and deploying search-enhanced AI applications.

-In this module, you'll learn how to use Azure AI Foundry to build prompt flows that leverage Azure AI Search for grounding and deploy them to production endpoints.
+In this module, you'll learn how to use Azure AI Foundry to build RAG patterns that leverage Azure AI Search for grounding and deploy them to production endpoints.

 ## Learning Objectives

 By the end of this module, you will be able to:

 - Create and configure an Azure AI Foundry project
-- Design prompt flows that integrate with Azure AI Search
+- Design RAG patterns that integrate with Azure AI Search
-- Deploy prompt flows to managed online endpoints
+- Deploy AI assistants to managed online endpoints
-- Integrate prompt flows with web applications
+- Integrate AI endpoints with web applications

 ## Understanding Azure AI Foundry

 Azure AI Foundry is a unified platform for AI development that includes:

 1. **Project Management**: Organize AI assets and resources
-2. **Prompt Flow**: Visual tool for building AI workflows with LLMs
+2. **AI Assistants**: Create conversational AI applications with RAG capabilities
-3. **Model Catalog**: Repository of AI models
+3. **Model Catalog**: Repository of AI models and hub models
 4. **Deployment Options**: Multiple ways to deploy AI solutions

 ### Key Components for Search Integration

 - **Connections**: Configure access to Azure OpenAI and Azure AI Search
-- **Prompt Flow Tools**: Reusable components for search, LLM integration, etc.
+- **Assistants**: Create intelligent assistants with RAG capabilities
-- **Deployment Endpoints**: Host your flows for production use
+- **Deployment Endpoints**: Host your assistants for production use

 ## Step 1: Setting Up Azure AI Foundry

 ### Task: Create Azure AI Foundry Resources

-1. In the Azure portal, create an Azure AI Foundry resource:
+1. In the Azure portal, create an Azure AI resource:
    - **Resource group**: Use `ai-search-lab-rg` (same as previous modules)
    - **Name**: `ai-foundry-<your-initials>`
-   - **Region**: Select a region that supports Azure AI Foundry (e.g., East US)
+   - **Region**: Select a region that supports Azure AI (e.g., East US)

 2. Set up network isolation for production environments:

    a.
-In your AI Foundry resource, navigate to **Networking**
+In your Azure AI resource, navigate to **Networking**

    b.
 Select **Private access**